Zuneve/bank-system/README.md

 # Bank Service

 Bank Service is a multi-module Spring Boot application for a simple banking system.
-It supports users, accounts, friends, operation history, transfers with commissions, and role-based access for administrators and clients.
+It supports users, accounts, friends, operation history, transfers with commissions, role-based access, and balance conversion using exchange rates delivered through Kafka.

 ## What It Can Do